leeclaire156/Social-Network-API/README.md

 * Once this repository has been reached, type in `node index.js` or `node index` into the terminal and hit `Enter`.
 This will start the server and allow for querying.
 To close the server, use the key combination of `Ctrl+C`.

 ## Credits

+* Credit to George Washington University's Full Stack Coding Camp Week 18: NoSQL Activity 25-Ins_CRUD-Subdoc for basis of the majority of code in the connection, index, routes, and models files, and Activity 28-Stu_Mini-Project for the basis of the majority of code in the model and controllers.

 * Schema custom and built-in validators information provided by [Mongoose](https://mongoosejs.com/):<br></br>https://mongoosejs.com/docs/validation.html